taj0207/folkaurix/folkaurixsvc/README.md

 sent to Google Cloud for speech recognition, translation and text‑to‑speech synthesis.
 The synthesized audio is played back to the previously selected render device. `-l` allows specifying the ISO language code used for translation (default `zh`).
+The speech recognizer now attempts to automatically detect the input language.
+By default it listens for English, Spanish, French, German, Japanese and Mandarin.
-The WAV header is now written using the driver stream's fixed format (48 kHz, 16‑bit stereo) so it can be played directly.
+The WAV header is written using the driver stream's fixed format (48 kHz, 16‑bit stereo) so it can be played directly.